"Should I use cables or go wireless?"

 The trade-off

-Wireless backhaul is slower than a cable and more sensitive to distance and obstacles.
+Wireless backhaul is slower than a cable and more sensitive to distance and obstacles — every hop shares the airtime and adds a little latency.
 But when the alternative is no connection at all, "slightly slower" beats "impossible to deploy" every time.

 There's one more thing to understand.
-When you add routers to extend your network this way, they aren't all equals:
+When you add routers to extend your network this way, they aren't all peers:

-• One router is the boss — the one connected to the internet.
-It hands out IP addresses, manages the connection, runs the show.
+- One router is the boss — the one connected to the internet.
+It runs DHCP, hands out IP addresses, manages the WAN connection, and runs the show.

-• The others run in "dumb AP" mode — they extend WiFi coverage and forward traffic back to the main router, but they don't try to manage the network themselves.
+- The others run in "dumb AP" mode — they extend WiFi coverage and forward traffic back to the main router, but they deliberately don't try to manage the network themselves.
+They don't hand out addresses; they just bridge clients onto the one network the boss controls.

-Getting this hierarchy wrong — two routers both trying to be in charge — is a fast track to the kind of mysterious disconnections that make you want to throw hardware out the window.
+Getting this hierarchy wrong — two routers both running DHCP, both trying to be in charge — is a fast track to the kind of mysterious, intermittent disconnections that make you want to throw hardware out the window.
+One brain, many hands.

 Most community networks end up using both approaches: cables where they can run them, mesh where they can't.
-The key is knowing which tool fits which situation.
+The office and the room next door?
+Run a cable.
+The courtyard and the building across the way?
+Mesh.
+The key isn't picking a side — it's knowing which tool fits which obstacle, and keeping a single router clearly in charge of the addressing no matter how the links are made.

 Guide reference